 Note: If you made major structural or authority changes, you need to report them in your next Form 990.

-Nonprofit Bylaws Common Provisions
+Checklist For Nonprofit Bylaws: Common Provisions

 I. Name and purpose